-12.5 A/D Operation During SLEEP
+12.6 A/D Operation During Sleep

-The A/D module can operate during SLEEP mode.
+The A/D module can operate during Sleep mode.
 This requires that the A/D clock source be set to RC (ADCS1:ADCS0 = 11).
 When the RC clock source is selected, the A/D module waits one instruction cycle before starting the conversion.
-This allows the SLEEP instruction to be executed, which eliminates all digital switching noise from the conversion.
-When the conversion is completed, the GO/ \overline{DONE} bit will be cleared and the result loaded into the ADRES register.
-If the A/D interrupt is enabled, the device will wake-up from SLEEP.
+This allows the SLEEP instruction to be executed which eliminates all digital switching noise from the conversion.
+When the conversion is completed, the GO/DONE bit will be cleared and the result loaded into the ADRES registers.
+If the A/D interrupt is enabled, the device will wake-up from Sleep.
 If the A/D interrupt is not enabled, the A/D module will then be turned off, although the ADON bit will remain set.